Top 10 Tips on Building a Custom Home

 6. EASEMENTS & GOVERNMENTAL CONSTRAINTS:

 When first looking at the land you wish to purchase, make sure you understand your building envelope — (this is your building footprint limit and the vertical height limit in which you can build your home on the site).
 All properties will have constraints that will dictate where and how you can actually build your home.
 There will always be setbacks from your property lines that you are not allowed to build in.
 There may be easements for utilities or open space easements that will need to be preserved as natural land.
 In some cases, the property may have natural preserve areas such as trees or Indian burial grounds that cannot be disturbed.
 There are times when these easements are not recorded on the property Grant Deed.
 Sometimes these are overlooked and only noticed when your plans have been submitted to the building department.
-At that point, you may find you need to have your project completely redesigned or worse, the whole project may need to be abandoned.
+At that point, you may find you need to have your project plans completely redesigned or worse, the whole project may need to be abandoned.
 Easements can be tricky to understand, an experienced custom home builder-developer will be able to analyze your specific requirements and guide you through this complicated process.

 You may also have an HOA or an architectural review board (CC&Rs) that will have constraints that need to be understood and followed.
-It is essential to know what those requirements are before you purchase your land or lot.
+It is essential to know what those requirements are before you purchase the land or lot.

 8. CONCEPTUAL DESIGN: